Towards Probing the Diffuse Supernova Neutrino Background in All Flavors: Resolution: Towards Future DSNB Sensitivity

 \subsection{Calculated Flux Sensitivity}

 To calculate the sensitivity to the DSNB flux, we take into account two key points.
 First, an ROI in the recoil spectrum can be defined that minimizes backgrounds.
 Second, the expected statistics are small.
 It is then sufficient to compare the signal and background counts in the ROI, i.e., to use a one-bin analysis.
 For each value of the detector exposure, we simulate many instances of a possible experiment, sampling the signal and background counts from Poisson distributions.
-Assuming that the DSNB signal takes its standard value, no signal events are expected, and we would set an upper limit on the DSNB flux.
+Assuming that the DSNB signal takes its fiducial value, no signal events are expected, and we would set an upper limit on the DSNB flux.
 We use a simple Feldman-Cousins treatment~\cite{Feldman:1997qc} to calculate the sensitivity for each simulation and the final limit as an average over the number of modeled experiments.
-Ultimately, the sensitivity could be improved by using an unbinned maximum-likelihood approach, noting that the backgrounds are fully specified.
+Ultimately, the sensitivity could be improved by using an unbinned maximum-likelihood approach, noting that the backgrounds are fully specified (our preliminary maximum-likelihood calculations yield very similar results to our approach above, which we maintain due to its physical clarity).

 Figure~\ref{fig:limits} shows the projected 90\% C.L. upper limits on the DSNB $\nu_x$ flux (for each flavor) change with exposure for the series of xenon-based detectors.
 For each detector (except for XENON1T, which is completed), a vertical band indicates an exposure range based on 1--2.5 years of runtime.
-It is conceivable that DARWIN would run for 25 years, which we indicate by a fainter extension of its band.
+While we do not perform calculations for LUX-ZEPLIN~\cite{LZ:2019sgr}, it should have very similar capabilities to XENONnT~\cite{XENON:2020kmp}.
+Our main focus is DARWIN~\cite{Aalbers:2016jon}, which will join the XENON and LUX-ZEPLIN collaborations.
+Given DARWIN's capabilities (including for detecting a supernova neutrino burst~\cite{Lang:2016zhv, Khaitan:2018wnf, Raj:2019wpy, Raj:2019sci}) and expense, it is conceivable that it would run for 25 years, which we indicate by a fainter extension of its band.
 This figure shows that the series of xenon-based detectors can significantly improve sensitivity to DSNB $\nu_x$, despite the difficulties discussed above.
-Even with present data from XENON1T, the sensitivity is comparable to the existing limit using neutrino-electron scattering in SK~\cite{Lunardini:2008xd}.
+Even with present data from XENON1T, the sensitivity is comparable to the present limit using neutrino-electron scattering in SK~\cite{Lunardini:2008xd}.
 Most important, the sensitivity in xenon-based detectors can improve by orders of magnitude.
 While these detectors cannot reach standard predictions, testing if the DSNB $\nu_x$ flux is larger than expected would be valuable.